jordan-koichiro-johnson/shrub-club/README.old.md

 ## Description

 Shrub Club is an app that is similar to Tamagochi.

-he user has one Shrub that they can take care of by feeding, cleaning, chatting, and others.
+The user has a "Shrub" that they can take care of by feeding, cleaning, chatting, and more.

-Distinct difference between shrub-club and other games (such as tamagochi, nintendogs, neopets, princess maker, and etc.) is that you can interact with your shrub with sentences.
+The distinct difference between Shrub-Club and other games (such as tamagochi, nintendogs, neopets, princess maker, etc.) is that you can interact with your shrub with verbal sentences.

 When you speak a sentence or words to the shrub and send it, it calculates the mood and applies to the shrub's happiness.